arkency/posts/posts/2017-11-15-soa-microservices-ruby-eventide-scott-bellware-interview.md

 The only things that really need to be considered when evaluating an architecture are the foundational principles.
 If you don’t know what they are, then getting familiar with them and comfortable with them is the first step.
 And unfortunately, because there is so much more misinformation available on the web now, it’s a much more difficult proposition.

 The architecture is a result of considering and employing the principles.
 If those principles and their application is unknown, then developers and architects are largely guessing at what a service architecture might be.
-It’s better to clean up the monolith and introduce the separation, separation, and partitioning that should have been in the monolith from the start.
+It’s better to clean up the monolith and introduce the separation, and partitioning that should have been in the monolith from the start.

 Service architecture is not an answer to a monolith that was left to run wild with shortcuts and undisciplined hacking.
 If you can’t build a monolith that you don’t end up wanting to replace, you should be very concerned about pursuing a service architecture.